isoaxe/cors-server/README.md

 ### Heroku

 Navigate to the [`heroku`](https://github.com/Isoaxe/cors-server/tree/master/heroku) directory and follow the steps within the `README.md` therein.
-Note that Heroku will [withdraw](https://devcenter.heroku.com/articles/free-dyno-hours) provision of free Dynos on 28th of November 2022.
-The [cost](https://www.heroku.com/pricing) will be $7 per Dyno per month thereafter.
+Note that Heroku has [withdrawn](https://devcenter.heroku.com/articles/free-dyno-hours) provision of free dynos as of 28th of November 2022.
+The [cost](https://www.heroku.com/pricing) is now $5 for 1,000 dyno hours per month on the _Eco_ plan that can be used across multiple apps.
+If this is your only Heroku project, then a potentially much cheaper option is the _Basic_ plan that is only 1¢ per hour.
+This is billed on a _pro rata_ basis, so you only pay when the server is active.
+Even if on 24/7, this would only be $7 per month.

 ### Railway